mgifford/drupal-security/src/concerns.rst

 infrastructure your organization depends on.
 Likewise consider supporting organizations who contribute to `Drupal's security team`_.

-A great deal of security work begins before anything is installed.
+Much security work should begin before anything is installed.
 Properly considering security before beginning a server implementation is important.
 Addressing security issues later in a project makes it impossible to do a security evaluation of the base system.
 When setup is rushed, bad practices are